zaiisao/Documentation/en/Voice/start_call_audio_electron.md

 ## Open-source SDK

-The [Agora SDK for Electron](https://www.npmjs.com/package/agora-electron-sdk) is open-source on GitHub.
+The [Agora SDK for Electron](https://www.npmjs.com/package/agora-electron-sdk) is open source on GitHub.
 You can download it and refer to the source code.
 Agora welcomes contributions from developers to improve the usability of the Electron SDK.